Dolph Lundgren: Early life

-Hans Lundgren was born on 3 November 1957 in Spånga, the son of Sigrid Birgitta (née Tjerneld; 1932–1992), a language teacher, and Karl Hugo Johan Lundgren (1923–2000), an engineer (M.Sc.) and economist (MBA) for the Swedish government.
+Hans Lundgren was born in Spånga, Stockholm County, Sweden to Sigrid Birgitta (née Tjerneld; 1932–1992), a language teacher, and Karl Hugo Johan Lundgren (1923–2000), an engineer (M.Sc.) and economist (MBA) for the Swedish government.
 He lived in Spånga until the age of 13, when he moved to his grandparents' home in Nyland, Ångermanland.
 Some sources wrongly state 1959 as his year of birth, but Lundgren himself has confirmed it to be 1957.
-He has two sisters, Katarina and Annika and a younger brother Johan.
-Lundgren claims his father was physically abusive and vented his frustration on his wife and eldest son.
+He has two sisters, Katarina and Annika and an elder brother Johan.
+Lundgren claims his father was physically abusive and took out his own personal frustrations on his wife and son.
 He has stated that, during his tirades, his father would call him a "loser", which motivated him later as he grew more ambitious to prove himself.
 But he also said, "I still love my father, no matter what happened.
 There are many things about him I still admire.
 As a child, I was probably too much like him, very stubborn—perhaps that's what he couldn't deal with."
 He has cited his troubled relationship with his father as the reason he developed a desire to participate in heavy contact sports such as boxing and karate.

-He was first credited as Dolph Lundgren with the release of Rocky IV.
-The name "Dolph" came from a relative on his mother's side.

 Lundgren has said that, as a child, he was insecure and suffered from allergies, describing himself as a "runt".
 He showed a keen interest in drumming and had aspirations to become a rock star.
 At age seven, he tried judo and Gōjū-ryū.
 He took up Kyokushin karate at the age of 10, and began lifting weights as a teenager.
 Lundgren stated that "My dad always told me that if I wanted to make something special with my life, I had to go to America."
-After graduating from high school with straight A's, he spent some time in the United States in the 1970s on various academic scholarships, studying chemical engineering at Washington State University and Clemson University.
-He studied chemical engineering for a year at Washington State University between 1975 and 1976, prior to serving his mandatory one year in the Swedish Coastal Artillery at the Coastal Ranger School.
-In the late 1970s, he enrolled at the Royal Institute of Technology in Stockholm and graduated with a degree in chemical engineering.
+After graduating from high school with straight A's, he spent time in the United States in the 1970s on various academic scholarships, studying chemical engineering at Washington State University 1976–1977, and Clemson University prior to serving his mandatory one year in the Swedish Coastal Artillery at the Coastal Ranger School.
+In the late 1970s, he enrolled at the Royal Institute of Technology in Stockholm and graduated in the early 1980s with a degree in chemical engineering.